google/node-sec-roadmap/chapter-3/knowing_dependencies.md

 Threats: [LQC][] [MTP][]

-The npm repository, like other open-source code repositories, contains mature & well-maintained modules, but also plenty of bleeding-edge code that has not yet had bugs ironed out.
+The npm repository, like other open-source code repositories, contains mature and well-maintained modules, but also plenty of bleeding-edge code that has not yet had bugs ironed out.

 A wise technical lead might decide that they can use third-party